ParallelMaths/parallel/pages/7-01-parallelogram.md

 ## 4. A maths teacher’s age

 A student asked her maths teacher if he would reveal his age.
-See an opportunity to test his student’s mental skills, the teacher replied with a riddle: “My age in years is not a prime but is odd.
+Seeing an opportunity to test his student’s mental skills, the teacher replied with a riddle: “My age in years is not a prime but is odd.
 Also, when the digits in my age are reversed and the new number added to my age, the result is a perfect square.
 Of course,